 One morning, the radio program CBC-Ideas*1 began with someone reading The Huarochirí Manuscript, one of the few surviving records of the Quechua, a tribe in the Andes of Peru, in a language I had never heard before.

 Francisco de Vila, a Catholic Munk, compiled this document in the late 1500s in order to “eliminate idolatries” among conquered South American peoples.
-It was hidden for many years in a monastery in Spain and was only recently discovered.
-Scholars point out that it now serves as a tool for reviving and recreating Andean metaphysics that are quite different from our own.
+It was hidden in a monastery in Spain for many years and was only recently discovered.
+Scholars point out that it now serves as a tool for reviving and recreating Andean metaphysics that is pretty different from our own.
 For example, one of its narratives places the past in front of us and the future behind us.

 What do we learn from such documents?